N11Q/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A fun collection of c files and scripts
+A fun collection of c files

 0-positive_or_negative.c - assigns a random number to the variable n each time it is executed, and print whether the number stored n is positive or negative.

 1-last_digit.c - assigns a random number to the variable n each time it is executed and  print the last digit of the number stored in n.

+2-print_alphabet.c - prints the alphabet in lowercase, followed by a new line.